marhop/fanslow-probook430g2/README.md

-Slow down the fan of a HP ProBook 430 G2.
+Better fan control for HP ProBook 430 G2.

 On my HP ProBook 430 G2 laptop running Debian, the fan is much too zealous to my taste, running quite fast even when there's nearly no load on the system.